 Chad Jones Assistant Professor of Botany with special interests in plant ecology, plant succession, invasive species, GIS and ecological modeling.

-Ralph Lewis, Connecticut State Geologist Emeritus
+Ralph Lewis, Professor of Physics (adjunct) and Connecticut State Geologist Emeritus

 Manuel Lizarralde Associate Professor of Ethnobiology: An ethnobotanist whose research focuses on indigenous peoples knowledge and use of rainforest plants, indigenous rights and live histories.